 The goals and objectives of the AIVRS grant are interconnected to the delivery of consumer service.
 The questions that a Program Director must answer in the annual report are about consumer service delivery.
 The primary reason for an AIVRS is the provision of consumer services.

-Service delivery is designed around the principals, values, and policies that guides the appropriate service provision to the AIVRS program consumers.
-Service delivery is embedded in the VR process where each process is related to the other and each process must be completed before another begins.
-For example, a) intake to application, b) application to eligibility, c) eligibility to case open, d) case open to the development of the individualized plan for employment (IPE), e) IPE to employment, f) employment to successful case close, and g) successful closure to tracking and post-employment services.
+Service delivery is designed around the principals, values, and policies that guide the appropriate service provision to the AIVRS program consumers.
+Service delivery is embedded in the VR process where each process is related to the other and the process can be considered a revolving, progressive system towards the ultimate goal of employment and self-sufficiency.
+The process is as follows: a) intake to application, b) application to eligibility, c) eligibility to case open, d) case open to the development of the individualized plan for employment (IPE), e) IPE to employment, f) employment to successful case close, and g) successful closure to tracking and post-employment services.
+Throughout the life of the VR process, each consumer’s case is continually evaluated for the consumer’s proper placement in the process.

 Understand that as a new AIVRS Program Director you may not be able to grasp the magnitude of the questions now or have the answers to the questions posed; however, the questions can be your to-do list for learning.